Demi Lovato: Other struggles

 Lovato addressed the matter during a 2020 appearance on The Ellen DeGeneres Show, elaborating on how her worsened struggles with bulimia in 2018 contributed to her eventual drug overdose as she relapsed three months prior to the incident due to being extremely unhappy.
 The singer attributed these struggles to the extreme measures that her then-manager, Phil McIntyre, took to control the food she ingested.
-Lovato further explained that, along with the controlling nature of her management team, they did not provide her with the help she needed: "People checking what my orders at Starbucks were on my bank statements ... just little things like that ... it led me to being really unhappy and my bulimia got really bad and I asked for help and I didn't receive the help that I needed."
+Lovato further explained that, along with the controlling nature of her management team, they did not provide her with the help she needed.
 Moreover, she recounted that her thought process the night she relapsed after six years of sobriety was as follows, "I'm six years sober and I'm miserable.
 I'm even more miserable than I was when I was drinking.
 Why am I sober?"
-When Lovato confronted her management about these thoughts, the latter responded with, "You're being very selfish, this would ruin things for not just you but for us as well."
-This made Lovato feel "completely abandoned" due to triggering her underlying abandonment issues with her birth father, and so she "drank ... that night".

-Rape trauma

 In 2021, Lovato said she was raped at age 15 when she was an actor on the Disney Channel, and that the rapist was a co-star whom she had to continue seeing thereafter.
 The incident contributed to her bulimia and self-harm.
 She told someone about the incident, but the assaulter "never got in trouble for it.
 They never got taken out of the movie they were in."
-Lovato stated she did not acknowledge the act as rape at the time, because sexual activity was not normalized to her and she was part of the Disney crowd who wore purity rings and were waiting until marriage.
+Lovato stated she did not acknowledge the act as rape at the time, because sexual activity was not normalized to her, and she was part of the Disney crowd who wore purity rings and were waiting until marriage.
 However, she decided to share her experience because she believed that everyone should "speak their voice if they can and feel comfortable doing so".
 Lovato also stated she was raped during her 2018 drug overdose, realizing a month after the incident that she was not in a place to consent at that point.